search

 • All our project leads have a Master’s degree in a relevant field

-• All have 10+ years of experience in Pharmaceutical Regulatory domain
+• All have 10+ years of experience in Combination Products Regulatory domain

 • Experienced supporting regulatory strategy in 50+ countries